All samples taken from Ghazipur chicken market test negative for bird flu

-All 100 samples taken from the Ghazipur poultry mandi, Asia's largest chicken market, have tested negative for bird flu, officials said on Thursday.
+All the 100 samples taken from Asia's largest chicken market in Ghazipur have tested negative for bird flu, a senior official of the Delhi animal husbandry unit said on Thursday.

 "Test results of 104 samples arrived on Wednesday evening.
 Of these, 100 samples were collected from 35 poultry birds in the Ghazipur market.
 All samples have tested negative for bird flu," senior Animal Husbandry Unit officer Rakesh Singh said.